TheAirBlow/gdpsmorgen/readme.md

 Also has some graphics changes, like the player textures, etc.

 ## Android
-Click [here](https://github.com/TheAirBlow/gdpsmorgen/releases/) and download the last one.
+Click [here](https://github.com/TheAirBlow/gdpsmorgen/releases/) and download the latest one.

 ## PC (Any platform)
 1) Download the repo